How To Create A Successful PR Campaign: Tips And Best Practices

 Media Coverage

 Analyse the quantity and quality of media coverage your campaign receives.
 Track the number of articles, features, interviews, and mentions in newspapers, magazines, blogs, TV, and radio.
 Pay attention to the tone of the coverage – positive, neutral, or negative.
-Positive media coverage indicates a successful campaign that has managed to capture the attention of journalists and influencers.
+Positive media coverage indicates a successful campaign that has captured the attention of journalists and influencers.

 Social Media Engagement